lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: justify

     The objective of this tutorial is to simulate an electrolyte nanoconfined and sheared by two walls.
-    Some properties of the sheared fluid, such as its density and velocity profiles, will be extracted.
+The density and velocity profiles of the fluid in the direction normal to the walls are extracted to highlight the effect of confining a fluid on its local properties.

 ..  container:: justify

     This tutorial illustrates some key aspects of combining a fluid and a solid in the same simulation.
-    A major difference with :ref:`all-atoms-label` is that here a rigid four points water model named TIP4P is used :cite:`abascal2005general`.
+    A major difference from :ref:`all-atoms-label` is that here a rigid four-points water model named TIP4P is used :cite:`abascal2005general`.
     TIP4P is one of the most common water models due to its high accuracy.

 .. include:: ../../non-tutorials/recommand-lj.rst